 IPM is an ecosystem-based strategy that focuses on long-term prevention or damage to the plant.
 It’s essential to make sure that you’ve diagnosed the problem correctly.

 It was developed in 1970 in response to the overuse of pesticides.
 Pests are often opportunistic and result from poor plant selection or management.

 You need to know what type of pest problem you are dealing with.
 Correct identification is vital to formulate any pest control strategy.

 You should monitor the pest after you have discovered it.
 Keeping a diary is a great way.
-This allows you to know for your region and microclimate when pest appears and starts causing damage.
+This allows you to know for your region and microclimate when a pest appears and starts causing damage.

 A balanced approach of IPM will reduce the quantity and frequency of pesticide use, which will make your garden more self-correcting over time.